mnowrouz/Conjur_Policy_Reference/Group/README.md

 ## Overview

-The `!group` statement in Conjur is used to **define a role that can contain other roles**, typically users.
+The `!group` statement in Conjur is used to **define a role that can contain other roles**, typically users, but can also be used for hosts.
 Groups are commonly used to manage permissions collectively — you assign privileges to a group, and all users in that group inherit those privileges.

 Groups are a foundational building block for managing access at scale.